aliyin/paste/README.md

-To host a paste required for testing.
+To host files required for testing.